JoseExposito/linux/Documentation/gpu/vkms.rst

   To remove a format, use a minus and its fourcc: -XR24 To add all formats use +*
   To remove all formats, use -*
+- zpos_enabled: Enable or not the zpos property: 1 enable, 0 disable
+- zpos_mutable: Create the zpos property as a mutable or imutable property: 1 mutable, 0 disable.
+No effect if zpos_enabled is not set.
+- zpos_initial: Set the initial zpos value.
+Must be between zpos_min and zpos_max.
+No effect if zpos_enabled is not set.
+- zpos_min: Set the minimal zpos value.
+No effect if zpos_enabled is not set.
+- zpos_max: Set the maximal zpos value.
+No effect if zpos_enabled is not set.

 Continue by creating one or more CRTCs::